Trust your body, outsmart the marketing:

 • How did I feel later that day, and the next?

-If your body repeatedly says “brace” and the therapist repeatedly says “this is normal resistance”, pay attention to the brace.
+If your body repeatedly says “brace,” and the therapist repeatedly says “this is just resistance,” pay attention to the brace.

-A simple scoring system (because feelings are real and also numbers help)
+A simple scoring system (because feelings are real and numbers help)

 After each early session, rate 0–2 on each:

-2. Attunement: did they get me without forcing me to translate?
+• Attunement: did they get me without forcing translation?

 Score out of 10.
 Repeat for 3 sessions if possible.
-Pick the highest.
+Choose the highest.

-This is not cold.
-It is kind.
+This isn’t cold.
+It’s kind.
 It protects you from staying in something that looks respectable and feels harmful.

-If you are already in therapy and it feels off: try a repair before you run
+If you’re already in therapy and it feels off: try a repair before you run

 Leaving is allowed.
 Trying a repair is also allowed.
 The key is agency.